-Expressway—This feature prevents alarm email notifications during the maintenance activity.
-During maintenance mode for nodes that host Expressway-based hybrid services, users are automatically reassigned to other nodes.
+Expressway—This feature prevents alarm email notifications during maintenance.
+During maintenance mode, the system reassigns users to other nodes that host Expressway-based hybrid services.

-Video Mesh—When you place a Video Mesh node into maintenance mode, it does a graceful shutdown of calling services (stops accepting new calls and waits up to 2 hours for existing calls to complete).
-The purpose of the graceful shutdown of calling services is to allow reboot or shutdown of the node without causing dropped calls.
+Video Mesh—Maintenance mode sends your Video Mesh node into a graceful shutdown of calling services.
+It stops accepting incoming calls and waits up to 2 hours for existing calls to complete.
+The graceful shutdown of calling services allows you to reboot or shut down the node without causing dropped calls.

 Before you begin

-Maintence mode is intended solely to prepare a node for shutdown or reboot so that you can make certain networking setting changes (DNS, IP, FQDN) or prepare for hardware maintenance such as replace RAM, hard drive, and so on.
+Maintenance mode prepares a node for shutdown or reboot.
+You can then make network setting changes (DNS, IP, FQDN) or prepare for hardware maintenance safely.

-All of your registered on-premises resources appear as cards that contain information and settings that you can manage.
+All your registered on-premises resources appear as cards with information and settings that you can manage.
 You can also click Add Resource to add a new one.

 (Optional) Filter the resources that display on this page (for example, click Expressway or Video Mesh, or search for a specific resource name.